ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Diagnostic evaluation

-• CADASIL should be suspected in patients with a strong family history of early stroke, dementia, and typical MRI findings
+• CADASIL should be considered in individuals with a strong family history of early-onset stroke, dementia, and typical MRI findings

-• a CADASIL scale (see further) has been proposed to select the right patients for genetic testing or skin biopsy
+• a CADASIL scale (see further) has been proposed to guide the selection of appropriate individuals for genetic testing or skin biopsy

 Personal history

-• typically TIA/stroke at a younger age, often in the absence of traditional vascular risk factors
+• typically early-onset TIA/stroke, often occurring in the absence of traditional vascular risk factors

 • migraine with aura